 #Nandankan Zoo and Botanical Gardens

 Established in 1960 and open publicly around 1980, the Nandankan Zoo became the first Indian Zoo to join World Association of Zoos and Aquariums.
-Another must visit place from the state which contains both a zoo and a botanical garden.
+Another must visit the place from the state which contains both a zoo and a botanical garden.
 The zoo is home to some of the rare species including white tiger – an experience you will surely regret missing!!
-Unfortunately, we couldn’t cover zoo in the trip so that was a real miss for me.
+Unfortunately, we couldn’t cover zoo on the trip so that was a real miss for me.

 Image Source – Google

 Have you been to Bhubaneshwar in Odisha?
 Do share your experience with us!!

 Like it??
 Save it for later…